Geeksltd/Zebble.Audio/README.md

 [![NuGet](https://img.shields.io/nuget/v/Zebble.Audio.svg?label=NuGet)](https://www.nuget.org/packages/Zebble.Audio/)

-> This plugin makes you able to record voice and save it to the device and play it in Android, UWP and iOS.
+> This plugin enables you to record voice and save it to the device and play it in Android, UWP and iOS.

 <br>